Marking the course and refreshing those markings as needed is an ongoing task for which the Committee is responsible.

 When it is possible for a ball to finish on the ground on the opposite side of a body of water, but it is impracticable for the Committee to define the opposite edge, the Committee may adopt a Local Rule stating that when marked on just one side, a penalty area is treated as if it extended to infinity.
 Accordingly, all ground and water beyond the defined edge of the penalty area is in the penalty area (see Model Local Rule B-1).

-When a penalty area is bounded by out of bounds on one side, such that the edge of the penalty area and the boundary line coincide, the Committee can use a Local Rule to allow the player to take relief on the opposite side of the penalty area to where the ball last crossed the edge (see Model Local Rule B-2) and an additional Local Rule so that there is no need to mark that edge of the penalty area (see Model Local Rule B-1).
+When a penalty area is shaped or located such that there would be no reasonable option for a player to drop on one side of the penalty area (for example, when a red penalty area is right next to a course boundary), the Committee may use a Local Rule to allow the player to take relief on the opposite side of the penalty area to where the ball last crossed the edge (see Model Local Rule B-2).
+Where a penalty area is right next to a boundary, an additional Local Rule may be required so that there is no need to mark that edge of the penalty area (see Model Local Rule B-1).

 Normally there is no need to mark the edge of bunkers, but there may be times where the edges of the bunkers are difficult to determine.
 The Committee should either mark the edges with stakes or painted lines or define the edge through wording in Local Rules (see Model Local Rule C-1).